castep-docs/castep-docs/docs/documentation/XC/XC.md

 Examples:
 1. B3LYP
-Firstly you cansimply use `xc_functional : B3LYP`, however
+Firstly you can simply use `xc_functional : B3LYP`, however
 `B3LYP` is a hybrid functional consisting of a mixture of Hartree-Fock, LDA and B88 exchange, LYP and LDA correlation.
 This functional can be specified component by component: